 As soon as I got home, I had to try it for myself.
 I made collard greens my usual way with lots of sautéed garlic, a bit of water for steaming the greens, a dash of liquid smoke, and part of a vegetable bouillon cube for added flavor.
 (This is my preferred bouillon.
 I often add it to soups or stews instead of vegetable broth or stock.
 It’s an easy pantry ingredient to have on hand.
 However, if you’d prefer to use broth, stock, or even just water, that works too.)
 Finally, I added dried cranberries and allowed the collards to cook for 20 to 30 minutes until they were fully softened.

-The smoky sweet greens were perfection.
+The smoky sweet vegan collard greens were perfection.
 They have a bold flavor, fall apart in the mouth, and still hold onto that wonderful edge of tinniness that I love in collard greens.

-The first time I made these smoky sweet collard greens, I served them with blackened tofu using the creole spices I got at the Savory Spice Shop.
+The first time I made these vegan collard greens, I served them with blackened tofu using the creole spices I got at the Savory Spice Shop.
 The second time I barbecued seitan on a skewer and made some baked fries to go with it.

 A note about liquid smoke: